michaelklishin/langohr/README.md

  * Test suite cleanup.
  * Some stress tests to set baseline performance expectations.

-We expect 1.0 to be released in the 4th quater of 2011.
+We expect 1.0 to be released in 2012 (but not before documentation site is ready).

 ## License

-Copyright (C) 2011 Michael S. Klishin
+Copyright (C) 2011-2012 Michael S. Klishin

 Distributed under the Eclipse Public License, the same as Clojure.